GailFairley/NapierGroupF/Usecases/use-case6.md

 Three different reports segmented by area are made available to the employees.

+Reports:
+- The top N populated capital cities in the world where N is provided by the user.
+- The top N populated capital cities in a continent where N is provided by the user.
+- The top N populated capital cities in a region where N is provided by the user.

 ### Failed End Condition

 No reports are produced.